genner-lab/meta-fish-lib/README.md

 write_references_fasta(df=reflib.sub)
 ```

-Particular attention should be paid to cleaning steps in `scripts/references-clean.R`; sequences flagged as unreliable (using phylogenetic quality control) are listed in `assets/exclusions.csv` and excluded, while sequences flagged by NCBI as "unverified" are also removed.
-Taxonomic changes are also made, automatically via validating names against FishBase, and also custom changes (*Cottus perifretum* relabelled as *Cottus cottus*, *Atherina presbyter* relabelled as *Atherina boyeri*, and *Pungitius laevis* relabelled as *Pungitius pungitius*.
+Particular attention should be paid to cleaning steps in `scripts/references-clean.R`.
+Sequences flagged as unreliable (using phylogenetic quality control) are listed in `assets/exclusions.csv` and automatically excluded, while sequences flagged by NCBI as "unverified" are also removed.
+Taxonomic changes are also made, automatically via validating names against FishBase, and also a custom taxonomic changes file `assets/taxonomy-changes.csv`.
+Here, *Cottus perifretum* is relabelled as *Cottus cottus*, *Atherina presbyter* relabelled as *Atherina boyeri*, and *Pungitius laevis* relabelled as *Pungitius pungitius*.
 Where are changes are made, both the original GenBank names and the validated FishBase names are provided (see Table 2).
+It is IMPORTANT to run this cleaning step before the reference library is used.

 **Table 1: Available primer sets**